GLIMS-RGI/rgi_user_guide/docs/tables/acknowledgements.md

 - the **World Glacier Monitoring Service (WGMS)**.
 Funds were used to employ student helpers.
 - the **Copernicus Climate Changes Service (C3S)** implemented by the European Centre for Medium Range Weather Forecasts (ECMWF).
 Funds supported the glacier mapping in regions 01, 03, 04, 05, 07, 10, 11, 16, 17, 18, and 19 by Frank Paul and Philipp Rastner
 - the **ESA project Glaciers_cci** (Grant: 4000127593/19/I-NB).
 Funds supported the glacier mapping in regions 04 and 18 by Frank Paul
-- the **NASA**
+- the **NASA** (TODO)

 Funding acquisition:<br>
 **Regine Hock, Fabien Maussion, Frank Paul, Bruce Raup, Michael Zemp**

-Computing resources and data storage during the RGI 7.0 generation process:<br>
+Computing resources and data storage for the RGI7 generation process:<br>
 **Ben Marzeion, Timo Rothenpieler**

 RGI and GLIMS permanent data storage:<br>
 **NSIDC, DAAC, GLIMS**

-For their extensive outline mapping work during the RGI 7.0 generation process:<br>
+For their extensive outline mapping work during the RGI7 generation process:<br>
 **William Kochtitzky, Robert McNabb, Frank Paul, Philipp Rastner, Levan Tielidze**

 For his decades-long support of the GLIMS database:<br>